Uniqueness and superposition of the space-distribution dependent Zakai equations: Introduction

 \section{Introduction}

-McKean-Vlasov (distribution-dependent or mean-field) stochastic differential equations (SDEs in short) describe the evolution rules of particle systems perturbed by noises.
-And the difference between McKean-Vlasov SDEs and general SDEs lies in that McKean-Vlasov SDEs depend on the positions and probability distributions of these particles.
+McKean-Vlasov (distribution-dependent or mean-field) stochastic differential equations (SDEs for short) describe the evolution rules of particle systems perturbed by noises.
+The difference between McKean-Vlasov SDEs and general SDEs is that the former depend on the positions and probability distributions of these particles.
 Therefore, McKean-Vlasov SDEs are widely applied in many fields, such as biology, game theory and control theory.
 Moreover, more and more results about McKean-Vlasov SDEs appear.
-Let us mention some results associated with our work.
+We mention some results associated with our work.
 Ding and Qiao \cite{dq1, dq2} investigated the well-posedness and stability of weak solutions for McKean-Vlasov SDEs under non-Lipschitz conditions.
 Lacker, Shkolnikov and Zhang \cite{lsz} studied superposition principles for conditional McKean-Vlasov equations.
 Ren and Wang \cite{rw} proved that additive functionals of McKean-Vlasov SDEs have path-independence.

-Nonlinear filtering problems are to extract some useful information of unobservable phenomenon from observable ones and then estimate and predict these unobservable phenomenon (c.f. \cite{Crisan, ko, kurtz-xiong, q1, q11, q2, qd, roge, blr}).
-And nonlinear filtering theory plays an important role in many areas including stochastic control, financial modeling, speech and image processing, and Bayesian networks.
+Nonlinear filtering problems are to extract some useful information of unobservable phenomenon from observable ones, and estimate and predict them (c.f. \cite{Crisan, ko, kurtz-xiong, q1, q11, q2, qd, roge, blr}).
+Thus, nonlinear filtering theory plays an important role in many areas including stochastic control, financial modeling, speech and image processing, and Bayesian networks.
 Although McKean-Vlasov SDEs have widespread applications, the result about nonlinear filtering problems of McKean-Vlasov SDEs is seldom.
-Sen and Caines \cite{sc, sc1} studied nonlinear filtering problems of McKean-Vlasov SDEs with independent noises and then applied the results to mean field game problems.
+Only Sen and Caines \cite{sc, sc1} studied nonlinear filtering problems of McKean-Vlasov SDEs with independent noises.